ChompChompDead/ChompChompDead/README.md

 ### Top 10 Skid Profiles

-Hi there, welcome to the worst dev's account.
+Hi there, welcome to the worst dev's account. <br>
+Currently im learning java and making forge modifications because why not.

 Languages I know: HTML, Lua, CSS, Javascript, Java and python <br>
 I really only have extensive knowledge in lua, the other languages i possess are of minimal use to me (except for java!) <br>